 Among these countries, only a few have invoicing data published both for 2000 and 2002, thereby providing only a limited perspective on how invoicing patterns are changing over time.
 The available data are consistent with the euro growing in its role as the currency used in invoicing both export and import transactions.
 This pattern is shown in Chart 2, where the left most bars indicate the increase in average annual euro use in invoicing the exports of the accession countries for which we have 2000 and 2002 data.
-To provide perspective on these developments, in the right-most bars I introduce comparable information for the euro area countries.7 Among the three accession countries reported, the biggest increase in euro share over 2000 through 2002 is for Bulgaria, at almost 8 percent annually, followed by Latvia at 6 percent, and the Czech Republic at under 4 percent.
-The increase in euro use on export invoicing by euro area countries.
-Referring back to Chart 1, only Greece and Latvia had an increase in euro use in invoicing that might be expected based on the prior "unexplained" large vehicle role of the dollar in its exports.8
+To provide perspective on these developments, in the right-most bars I introduce comparable information for the euro area countries.
+Among the three accession countries reported, the biggest increase in euro share over 2000 through 2002 is for Bulgaria, at almost 8 percent annually, followed by Latvia at 6 percent, and the Czech Republic at under 4 percent.
+The increase in euro use on export invoicing by euro area countries has been within a similar range over this time frame, again with variation across countries.
+Referring back to Chart 1, only Greece and Latvia had an increase in euro use in invoicing that might be expected based on the prior "unexplained" large vehicle role of the dollar in its exports.

-7 The data for the accession countries and Italy cover all exports, while the data for the other euro area countries cover extra-euro area exports only.
+&lt;sup>7 The data for the accession countries and Italy cover all exports, while the data for the other euro area countries cover extra-euro area exports only.

-8 Appendix Table 1 provides the raw data on invoicing for euro area countries.
+&lt;sup>8 Appendix Table 1 provides the raw data on invoicing for euro area countries.